How to work in marketing - or a job that's not teaching English - as a foreigner in Japan

 It's less likely you'll find a marketing job outside of a major city, like Tokyo or Osaka.
 Other areas do have English-language tourism and PR, but those are slim pickings.
 So you're likely to be a city dweller.
 And cities are more expensive to live in, that's true anywhere.

 I live in Osaka.
-And I have a way better standard of living than I did earning a similar amount in London.
-I'm not a cheapskate, but I've found ways to save money.
+And I have a way better standard of living than I did when I was earning a similar amount in London.
+I'm not a total cheapskate, but I've found ways to save money.
 It's not as costly to dine out or go for drinks here, either.

 Life now vs. life advice from internet strangers